Care and How-To Articles - Trees and Shrubs

 Below are tips for the perennial garden, vegetable garden, annual containers, trees & shrubs, and lawns.

 Gardeners can brighten up the last few weeks of winter by forcing branches of flowering trees and shrubs indoors.
 Forsythias, pussywillows, serviceberries, crabapples, magnolias, redbuds, and many fruit trees can be coaxed into early bloom indoors, helping revive the spirits of winter-weary Iowans.

-Manure is the oldest fertilizer known to civilization.
+Manure is the oldest fertilizer known to civilization and can be a cost-effective soil amendment with many beneficial qualities.
 Many gardeners feel manure is superior to synthetic products.
-Careful and appropriate use of manure, especially in vegetables gardens, is important.
+Careful and appropriate use of manure, especially in vegetable gardens, is important.